 Painting plaster walls in 5 steps

 - Use a putty knife to remove any loose plaster.
 If you see a brown discoloration, that is probably water stain from years of moisture and maybe leaks in the roof etc. You’ll have to prime that with a white pigmented shellac such as spray Kilz or liquid Kilz or a good product called 1-2-3.
+For mold, please read our post about mold resistant paint.

 - One trick is to fill tiny cracks with a paint-able caulk.
 It’s faster, and it gives a little where as other spackle and mud compounds will not.
 You have to assume those cracks will keep moving.